qkeluna/Downlodr/README.md

 ## Acknowledgments

-- The yt-dlp project for providing the core downloading functionality
+- The yt-dlp project and FFMPEG project for providing the core downloading functionality
 - All contributors who have helped make Downlodr better.